 Kazuo Koike’s classic manga series Lone Wolf and Cub features a disgraced former executioner of the Shogun, Itto Ogami, who is wrongly accused of treason and forced to live as an outlaw with his infant son Daigoro following the murder of his wife.
-He was memorably introduced to the west with this US release, edited together from the first two film adaptations, Baby Cart to Hades and Baby Cart at the River Styx, both directed by Kenji Misumi and released in 1972.
+He was memorably introduced to the west with this US release, edited together from the first two film adaptations, Sword of Vengeance and Baby Cart at the River Styx, both directed by Kenji Misumi and released in 1972.

 Fondly remembered by a generation weaned on VHS (its graphic violence saw the film consigned to the video nasties list in the 1980s), the American version is effectively an ‘edited highlights’ package, adding a relentless chugga-chugga faux-oriental synth soundtrack and a child’s-eye expository voiceover to the lyrical symphony of violence of the original Japanese films.